ZSaberLv0/ZFVimDevDocs/README.md

         try to search with specified doc set

-1. necessary doc db would be downloaded when `:ZFDocs` called, which may cause much time to download, please be patient
+1. necessary doc db would be downloaded when `:ZFDocs` called, which may cause much time to download for first time, please be patient, or use `<c-c>` to cancel

 # Configs